-Sometimes we collect personal information about you from the following third parties:
+We may collect personal information about you from the following third parties:

-- Colleagues within your business or network that provide your information to us or through a referral
+- colleagues within your business or network that provide your information to us or through a referral

-- Your online profiles (in line with any restrictions imposed by the media platform) or the pages of your company website
+- your online profiles (in line with any restrictions imposed by the media platform) or the pages of your company website

 - from third party companies such as credit reporting agencies, law enforcement agencies and other government entities.

 We keep our records in written and electronic format.
 We may also make sound and visual recordings at our events and some of the programs we run.